ymunemasa/data-tutorials/tutorials/hortonworks/learning-ropes-apache-nifi-tutorial-series/learning-ropes-nifi-tutorial0.md

 Use the following steps to start NiFi if you downloaded and installed it on Hortonworks Sandbox.
 For information about how to start NiFi on your local machine, go to step 5.

+If you installed NiFi via Ambari Install Wizard, refer to section 4.1, else if you installed NiFi via the Command Line, refer to section 4.2.

+### 4.1 Start NiFi via Ambari Service (Option 1) <a id="start-nifi-ambari"></a>

 If NiFi is not already running, we will use Ambari Service Tool to launch NiFi.

 1\.
 Click on NiFi located in the left sidebar of Ambari Services on the Dashboard.